The current economic climate has made competition tough for job hunters but applications plentiful for firms.

 Before you even post the job opening, know what you’re looking for.
 Does a candidate need to possess certain technical skills?
 Will they follow standard instructions for every process?
 Will they need to think on their feet?
 Should they be able to handle complex situations?

 Building job profiles allows you to set up your search, application, and interview processes to better get at the right candidate.
-In addition to measuring cognitive ability, which is applicable to many positions, you’ll need to know whether to include other tests such as those that assess skills or counterproductive tendencies.
+In addition to a cognitive ability test, which is applicable to many positions, you’ll need to know whether to include other tests such as those that assess skills or counterproductive tendencies.

 Measure Skills and Traits